tweag/rules_nixpkgs/toolchains/python/README.md

 `nixpkgs_python_repository` should be a drop-in replacement of `pip_parse`.
 As such, it also provides a `requirement` function.

-:warning: Using the `requirement` fucntion inherits the same advantages and limitations as the one in rules_python.
+:warning: Using the `requirement` function inherits the same advantages and limitations as the one in rules_python.
 All the function does is create a label of the form `@{nixpkgs_python_repository_name}//:{package_name}`.
 While depending on such a label directly will work, the layout may change